FabricMC/fabric-docs/develop/entities/first-entity.md

 Now, whenever the entity is loaded, it will restore the state that it was left in.

-## Adding a Dancing Animation {#adding-a-dancing-animation}
+## Adding an Animation {#adding-an-animation}

-The first step to adding an animation to the entity is adding the animation sate in the entity class.
+The first step to adding an animation to the entity is adding the animation state in the entity class.
+We'll create an animation state that will be used to make the entity dance.

 @[code transcludeWith=:::dancing_animation](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)

 We have overridden the `onSyncedDataUpdated` method.
 This gets called whenever synched data is updated both the server and the client.
 The if-statement checks whether the synched data that was updated is the dancing synched data.

 Now, we'll move on to animation itself.
-We will create the `MiniGolemAnimations` class.
+We will create the `MiniGolemAnimations` class, and add an `AnimationDefinition` to define how the animation will be applied to the entity.

 @[code transcludeWith=:::dancing_animation](@/reference/latest/src/client/java/com/example/docs/entity/animation/MiniGolemAnimations.java)